Ministerialrat Dr. Albert Markovics

 Curriculum Vitae

-Albert Markovics begins his studies at the Faculty of Law and State Sciences of the University of Vienna (abs. iur.
+Albert Markovics began studying at the Faculty of Law and Political Science at the University of Vienna after graduating from high school in 1930 (abs. iur.
 1934; Dr. iur.
 1935).
-After completing this study, he joined the Magistrate of the City of Vienna in 1934 and becomes a member of the 19th Magistrate.
-In March 1938, for political reasons, retired.
-He then worked in the private sector and later became the German Wehrmacht.
+After completing his studies, he joined the Vienna City Council in 1934 and was transferred to permanent retirement for political reasons after the Anschluss on March 19, 1938.
+He then worked in the private sector and was later drafted into the German Wehrmacht.

-After the war, Albert Markovics will be rehabilitated as an official of the city of Vienna and as a result for the first elections on the 25th.
-November 1945 (so-called “Kathreins-Wahl”) in the then still existing Great-Vienna, which can be held without any condition.
-At the beginning of 1947, he will be appointed to the Federal Chancellery in the department 2 NS and shortly thereafter entrusted with the management of the same.
-This is responsible for the implementation of the so-called Prohibition Act, i.e. for the removal of NS-occupied persons in the state service.
+After the war, Albert Markovics was rehabilitated as a civil servant of the City of Vienna and was subsequently appointed to conduct the first elections on November 25, 1945 (the so-called "Kathreins election") in the then still existing Greater Vienna, which was held without any problems thanks to him.
+At the beginning of 1947, he was appointed to Department 2 NS in the Federal Chancellery and shortly afterwards was entrusted with its management.
+This department was responsible for the implementation of the so-called Prohibition Act, i.e. the removal of persons in the civil service who had been tainted by National Socialism.

-After the completion of these appointments, Albert Markovics will be appointed Head of the Department of Human Rights in 1955 in the Federal Chancellery's personnel section.
-In 1970 he was appointed Head of Section and Head of Staff Section II of the Federal Chancellery.
-At the end of 1976 he retired.
+After completing these tasks, Albert Markovics was appointed Head of the Department for Civil Service Matters in the Personnel Section of the Federal Chancellery in 1955.
+In 1970, he was appointed Head of Section and Head of the Personnel Section (Section II) of the Federal Chancellery.
+He retired at the end of 1976.

 Places